hashbangcode/drupal-services-talk/src/slides.md

 Dependency Inversion principle.
 -->
 ---

 ## Dependency Injection

-- Drupal handles all the dependency creation.
+- Drupal handles all the dependency creation automatically.
-- It will create services with all of the required objects in place.
+- It will create services with all of the required objects.
 - All we need to do is ask for our service.

 ---

 ## Why Use Dependency Injection In Drupal?

-Let's try to create the `path_alias.manager` service to translate a path <em>without</em> using Drupal's dependency injection system.
+Let's try to create the `path_alias.manager` service to translate a path <em>without</em> using Drupal's automatic dependency injection system.

 ---

 The `path_alias.manager` service wraps the `\Drupal\path_alias\AliasManager` class.

 ```php
 use Drupal\path_alias\AliasManager;